neilenns-projects/zse-training-academy/content/developing-s1/cruise-altitude-assignment/index.md

 {{% details title="Show answer" closed="true" %}}

-The C700 is RVSM capable, however the filed flight level is above RVSM altitudes and FL460 is a westbound altitude.
+The C700 is RVSM capable; however, the filed flight level is above RVSM altitudes and FL460 is a westbound altitude.
 The [direction of flight between KPDX and KJFK is 65°](https://skyvector.com/?fpl=KPDX%20KJFK).

 {{< pilot callsign="N10GE" >}}
 Portland Ground, N10GE, requesting IFR to JFK.
 We have information delta.